boskaiolo/RL_Bananas/README.md

 ## Instructions

-1. Be sure you're running a Python 3.5+ jupyter notebook
+1. Be sure you're running a Python 3.6+ jupyter notebook
-2. Install the following libraries:
+2. Install the following libraries (see next point if you have problems with the environment):

  - gym
  - torch (better if you're using CUDA/GPU)